hmalphettes/docker-route53-dyndns/README.md

 DynDNS for Docker with Route53
 ==============================

-This is the Dynamic DNS counterpart of James Wilder's nginx-proxy for docker: https://github.com/jwilder/nginx-proxy.
+This is the Dynamic DNS counterpart of James Wilder's nginx-proxy for docker: [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy).

-Listen to start events of containers on the docker socket.
+* Listen to start events of containers on the docker socket.
-Generates the list of expected A Records according to the VIRTUAL_HOST environment variables in each of the containers as a file.
+* Outputs a shell script with the list of expected A Records according to the VIRTUAL_HOST environment variables of the started containers.
-Create or update the list of A Records with Route53.
+* Execute the script to create or update the list of A Records with Route53.

 The current template does not generate hosted zones.